 High Signal sends interviews with indie hackers as well as highlights of the top tech and startup news.
 The newsletter for this site is monetized through newsletter advertising.

 High Signal is sent every Wednesday and Friday and is read by CEOs from some of the most successful bootstrapped founders.
-Companies like Ahrefs, Rewardful and SavvyCal have paid to appear in front of 1200 top indie founders.
-If you want to sponsor some editions, check out our sponsorship page.
+Companies like Ahrefs, Rewardful and SavvyCal have paid to appear in front of 1500 top indie founders.
+If you want to sponsor some editions, check out the sponsorship page.

 Marketing Examples